 Example Scenario: Comprehensive Insurance Coverage

-Let’s say you are involved in a car accident where your car gets severely damaged.
-With comprehensive insurance, your insurance provider will cover the repair costs minus any depreciation (i.e., the reduced value of your car and parts over time).
-If your car was stolen, the insurer would provide compensation equal to the market value of your car before the incident.
+If you’re in a car accident and your car is severely damaged, comprehensive insurance covers the repair costs after deducting depreciation.
+If your car was stolen, the insurer compensates you for the car’s market value before the incident.

 What is Zero Depreciation Insurance?